madysonb/EVA/README.md

 Function: query
 Description: Pull needed information from Gaia
 - Inputs:
-    - file path to csv including Gaia DR3 ids --> works with FriendFinder output
+    - file path to csv including Gaia DR3 ids --> works best with FriendFinder output
-    - rewrite: whether or not to re-query the stars
+    - rewrite: whether or not to re-query the stars -- Default False
         - True --> re-query stars
-        - False --> grab reference to Gaia query --> defaults to False
+        - False --> grab reference to Gaia query
 - Outputs:
     - pandas dataframe of all stars in the sample with the right available data